Ghanshyam89/GitHack/README.md

-# GitHack - Get started with your very first pull and push request with Hacktoberfest
+# GitHack - Get started with your very first pull and push request this Hacktoberfest

 ### Requirements:
 1. Git should be installed into your computer.